andrewsleigh/plotter/README.md

 ### Improvements

-I've got some ideas about improving on this design, mostly to increase rigidity.
-First on the list is to experiment with a v-slot and gantry assembly for the x-axis.
-And although I'm quite happy with the product design on this version, I'd still like to make it more well-integrated; perhaps find a way to get the motors out of sight.
+I've got some ideas about improving on this design, mostly to increase rigidity. ~~First on the list is to experiment with a v-slot and gantry assembly for the x-axis.~~ (Fixed n version 3) And although I'm quite happy with the product design on this version, I'd still like to make it more well-integrated; perhaps find a way to get the motors out of sight.